 (She assured me I’d be fine.)

 BUTLER, PA.
 7:53 PM.
-I made it to the Sheetz on nearby Evans City Road an hour and 42 minutes after the would-be assassin struck the former president, and still the situation roiled.
+I made it to the Sheetz on nearby Evans City Road one hour and 42 minutes after the would-be assassin struck the former president, and still the situation roiled.
 People ran to attend to someone who passed out near the road.
 Firefighters redirected traffic.
-Law enforcement interviewed rally goers while others called loved ones and flocked to social media, breathlessly recounting their brush with infamy.
+Law enforcement interviewed eyewitnesses while other rally goers called loved ones, commiserated, and flocked to social media, to process and recount their brush with infamy.

 I was desperate to start asking questions, but first, nature called.
 On top of the urinal next to me, someone left a copy of Ellen G. White’s Seventh Day Adventist end times exposition, “The Great Controversy.”
 Baffled, I took a photo, and was putting my phone away as a man dressed in red, white and blue walked in to use the other urinal.